 6.5.3 Power: reject changes to ICANN bylaws

 ICANN’s bylaws set out many of the details for how power is exercised in ICANN, including by setting out the company’s mission and core values.
 Changes to those bylaws are generally the right of the Board.
 It is possible for the Board to make bylaws changes that the community does not support.
-If it did so, the Board could unilaterally change ICANN’s mission and core values in a way that is not consistent with its intended role.
+If it did so, for example, the Board could unilaterally change ICANN’s mission and core values in a way that is not consistent with its intended role, or could change any other provision within the Bylaws without seeking or taking into account community inputs.

 This power would give the community the right to examine bylaws changes after they are adopted by the Board (but before they come into effect) and to “send them back” for reconsideration for any reason deemed appropriate if the community does not support them.
-This would most likely be where a proposed change altered the mission and core values, or had a negative impact on ICANN’s ability to do fulfil its purpose in the community’s opinion.
+This would most likely be where a proposed change altered the mission and core values, or had a negative impact on ICANN’s ability to fulfil its purpose in the community’s opinion.

 The time required for this power to be exercised would be included in the bylaws adoption process (probably a two-week window after bylaws changes are adopted).
 If the community exercise this power, the Board would have the chance to absorb the feedback, make adjustments, and propose a new set of amendments to the bylaws.